conda-forge/pyqt-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `pyqt, pyqt-charts, pyqt-impl, pyqt-sip, pyqt-webengine` can be installed with:
+Once the `conda-forge` channel has been enabled, `pyqt, pyqt-impl, pyqt5-sip, pyqtchart, pyqtwebengine` can be installed with:

 ```
-conda install pyqt pyqt-charts pyqt-impl pyqt-sip pyqt-webengine
+conda install pyqt pyqt-impl pyqt5-sip pyqtchart pyqtwebengine
 ```

 It is possible to list all of the versions of `pyqt` available on your platform with: